jbwyatt4/kernel-work/coresched_prctl_wrapper/Readme.md

 # Coresched prctl Wrapper

-At the time, the Linux kernel only allowed a prctl interface to set a process to use coresched's core grouping features.
+At the time, the Linux kernel only allows a prctl interface to set a process to use coresched's core grouping features.

 An easy way to test this was with a C wrapper that calls the executing program.

-To compile and run on a coresched kernel:
+To compile, test on a coresched kernel, and deploy:

 ./run.sh